 - 22% for systems placed in service after 12/31/2020 and before 01/01/2022

 Expires: December 31, 2021

 - Solar Energy Systems (including solar water heaters)

 - Fuel Cells

 For more information, see: Federal Income Tax Credits and Other Incentives for Energy Efficiency

 How to apply:

 While ENERGY STAR supplies some information about tax credits, the tax credits are administered by the IRS.
 You will have to claim the credit using the form below and submitting it with your tax returns to the IRS.

 - Form 5695: https://www.irs.gov/pub/irs-pdf/f5695.pdf

-In addition to federal tax credits, local rebates may be available in your area.
-That information is available through the ENERGY STAR Rebate Finder, where you can enter your zip code to find rebates and other offers available in your area.
+In addition to federal tax credits, local rebates and offers may be available in your area.
+Check the ENERGY STAR Rebate Finder, where you can enter your zip code to find rebates and other offers in your area.
 You may also want to contact your local utility or state energy office about any available incentives or programs.